HSB Engineering Insurance Limited's Statement on the UK Modern Slavery Act

 Munich Re’s policies in relation to slavery and human trafficking

 At Munich Re, our business model is based on responsible, sustainable, and forward-looking action over the long term.
 We regard the protection of human rights as a particular obligation, one that we strive to meet in line with internationally accepted human rights principles.
 It is part and parcel of our approach to corporate governance, which embeds economic, environmental, and social requirements into our definition of success.
-The Board of Management has confirmed this commitment by clearly stating Munich Re’s declaration of principles on human rights (it can be found on the Munich Re website).
+The Board of Management has confirmed this commitment by clearly stating Munich Re’s Declaration of Principles on Respecting and Protecting Human Rights.
+The Policy Statement is our public commitment to respect human rights.
+It also contains information about our human rights’ due diligence process and risk management, details of the responsibilities within the Group, and the expectations to our employees and suppliers.
+(It can be found on the Munich Re website).

 Therefore, Munich Re is committed to upholding human rights duty of care along the value chain and to respecting internationally recognised human rights.
 In signing the UN Global Compact, we have committed ourselves to the following principles: